webbje/tufte-jekyll-clay-harmon53-webbje/README.md

 ```

-And then point your browser at localhost:4000/tufte-jekyll

-You can also use `jekyll serve -w --baseurl ''` to remove `/tufte-jekyll` from the url and serve your site directly from localhost:4000.
-This only affects your local preview.
-See [Setting your baseurl correctly](#setting-your-baseurl-correctly) for more details.
+And then copy your _site folder to /var/www/html to serve content if you are using Apache2 to serve your site.

 ## Configuration